johanneswachs/ru_braindrain_data/README.md

-# ru_braindrain_data
+# Data on Russian Brain Drain
-Data on developer movements out of Russia since the invasion of Ukraine
+This anonymized data reports country level geolocations of active developers in Feb 2021 and Nov 2022.
+For details see: https://arxiv.org/pdf/2209.01041.pdf